ebarlas/TrippinOnTubs/README.md

 # Overview

-Trippin on Tubs is a 2D endless runner side-scrolling platformer game.
+Trippin on Tubs is an endless runner side-scrolling platformer.

+The game is build upon the [Simple DirectMedia Layer](https://www.libsdl.org/) library, that provides graphics and media facilities.

+Game art is developed in Inkscape and rasterized using Inkscape CLI invoked from custom Python tools.
+Sprite sheets are assembled using the [Pillow](https://pillow.readthedocs.io/en/stable/) image processing library also via custom Python tools.

 # Timing